racket/racket7/racket/src/cs/README.txt

          Racket) of the thread and event subsystem.

-         CAUTION: The makefile here doesn't track dependencies for "*.rktl" files, so run `make` in the corresponding source directory if you change the implementation.
+         CAUTION: The makefile here doesn't track dependencies for "*.rktl" files, so run `make rktl` if you change any of those implementations.

  primitive/*.scm - for "expander.sls", tables of bindings for
          primitive linklet instances.